 The Hospital will adopt GASB 87, Leases, in fiscal year 2021 with any changes applied retroactively.
 This statement will enhance comparability of financial statements among governments by requiring lessees and lessors to report leases under a single model.
 Under this statement, all leases are required to be recognized as assets and liabilities with associated deferred inflows and outflows of resources on the financial statements.
-Furthermore the statement defines a lease and details the considerations for determining the lease term.
+Furthermore the statement defines a lease and details the government's future resource flows.
 The Hospital is currently assessing the impact of the adoption of this GASB and its effect on the Hospital's financial position or results of operations.